Marescal History, Family Crest & Coats of Arms

-England with the ancestors of the Marescal family in the Norman Conquest in 1066.
+The name Marescal came to England with the ancestors of the Marescal family in the Norman Conquest in 1066.
 The surname Marescal is for a blacksmith or a person who tended horses deriving its origin from the Old English word marshal, which meant blacksmith.
 In medieval England, blacksmiths were extremely important because they were employed by the nobility to look after the horses.
-CITATION[CLOSE]

 Early Origins of the Marescal family

-England including Cambridgeshire, Somerset and Oxfordshire where William le Marechal, Gunnilda le Marescall and Robert Marescallus were all recorded respectively in the Hundredorum Rolls of 1273.
+The surname Marescal was first found in various counties in England including Cambridgeshire, Somerset and Oxfordshire where William le Marechal, Gunnilda le Marescall and Robert Marescallus were all recorded respectively in the Hundredorum Rolls of 1273.
 Later, the Yorkshire Poll Tax Rolls of 1379 lists Willelmus de Scheplay, marciall, and Johannes Mareschall.
-CITATION[CLOSE]

 Early History of the Marescal family